numberoverzero/origami/README.rst

     * This format crease does not need a fmt key because uint:8 is a bitstring format: ``{'uint:8': {'fold': int, 'unfold': str}}``

-    * This format crease **does** need a fmt key, because block-type is not a bitstring format: ``{'block-type': {'fmt': 'uint:8', fold': int, 'unfold': str}}``
+    * This format crease **does** need a fmt key, because block is not a bitstring format: ``{'block': {'fmt': 'uint:8', fold': int, 'unfold': str}}``

-    * 'fmt' must refer to a bitstring format - a learned pattern is not valid, since crease fold/unfold methods should take one arg and a pattern can potentially require multiple bitstring formats.
+    * 'fmt' must refer to a bitstring format - a learned pattern is not valid, since crease fold/unfold methods should take one arg, while a pattern can potentially require multiple bitstring formats.

 Working directly with a ``Crafter``
 ========================================================